Killa93/Killa93/README.md

 - 👋 Hi, I’m @Killa93
 - 👀 I’m interested in Crypto and Data analytics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the creation of an empire
 - 📫 How to reach me - GitHub

 <!---